-Tropical Semi-Arid Steppe Climate : It prevails in the rainshadow belt running southward from Central Maharashtra to Tamil Nadu in the leeward side of the Western Ghats & the Cardamom Hills.
+Tropical Semi-Arid Steppe Climate : It prevails in the rain-shadow belt running southward from Central Maharashtra to Tamil Nadu in the leeward side of the Western Ghats & the Cardamom Hills.
 It is characterized by low rainfall which varies from 38 cm to 80 cm, high temperature between 20 & 30 degree.

 Tropical & Subtropical Steppes : Large areas in Punjab, Haryana & Kutch region.
 Temperature varies from 12-35 Deg. c.
 The maximum temperature reaches up to 49 Deg.c.
 The annual rainfall, varying from 30.5-63.5 cm, is also highly erratic.

 Tropical desert : This climate extends over the western parts of Banner, Jaisalmer & Bikaner districts of Rajasthan & parts of Kutch.
 It is characterized by scanty rainfall (30.5 cm), which is highly erratic.
 Rains are mostly in the form of cloud-burst.
-Mean monthly temperature is uniformly high (about 35(c)).
+Mean monthly temperature is uniformly high (about 35(c).

 Humid Subtropical Climate with Dry Winters : This area includes south of the Himalayas, east of the tropical & subtropical steppes & north of tropical savannah.
 Winters are mild to severe while summers are extremely hot.
 The annual rainfall varies from 63.5 cm to more than 254 cm, most of it received during the south west monsoon season.
+Mountain Climate : Such type of climate is seen in mountainous regions which rise above 6,000 m or more such as the Himalayas & the Karakoram Range.